 Space Agency – Helen Schell

-In 2014, I started the year with a residency and workshop for Royal Holloway Astrophysics Department.
-For this I created 3 large experimental books about extra spatial dimensions, Dark Matter and CERN.
-This was a continuation of book projects started on a residency for the Festival of the North East where I made a large book called Observatory inspired by telescopes, and ran a series of book workshops at Gateshead Library.
-Later in 2014, for Jotta & Blurb ‘Unbinding the Book’ project, I made Moon Book, which was shown at the London Art Book Fair, and in 2015 will be touring to New York and San Francisco.
+In 2014, on a residency and workshop for Royal Holloway Astrophysics Department, I created 3 large experimental books about extra spatial dimensions, Dark Matter and CERN.
+This was continuation of book projects started on a residency for the Festival of the North East where I made a large book called Observatory inspired by telescopes and space exploration in the region at Gateshead Library.
+Later in 2014, for Jotta & Blurb ‘Unbinding the Book’ project, I made Moon Book, shown at the London Art Book Fair and London College of Communication.

-Moon Book film – Unbinding the Book, Jotta & Blurb Touring Project, 2014 -15
+https://vimeo.com/105355226 Moon Book film – Unbinding the Book, 2014 -15

-Corning Museum of Glass Residency Site
+http://www.cmog.org/bio/helen-schell Corning Museum of Glass

-ESERO-UK Space Ambassador site
+https://www.stem.org.uk/esero/space-ambassadors ESERO-UK Space Ambassador site